 A label’s 50th release is a big deal.
 There are a fair amount of independent labels that don’t make it to this milestone.
 Luckily, Run For Cover records did make it to this point, and they certainly are celebrating it with a stellar release.
+A preview of the golden years of their first release was covered in one of Music Critic‘s reviews.
+Remembering the tracks that did well and out shined the others, it has been a perfect combination of expressions.
 For their 50th release, the label decided to put together a compilation of 12 artists, who all contributed new or unreleased material, that represent and help shape the label.

 The compilation opens up with a track off of the latest Polar Bear Club release, Clash Battle Guilt Pride.
 The track, entitled “Killin’ It” is way above anything off the group’s 2009 record, Chasing Hamburg.
 Led by vocalist Jimmy Stadt’s gruff vocals, the song truly set’s the release up properly.